 HEALTH INSURANCE FORM AFTER ACCIDENT INJURY

-It is for this reason that after you are injured in an accident, your health insurer will send you a form to fill out regarding the accident.
-They want to find out if there is another party who was at fault in causing your injury and if you have hired a lawyer to pursue compensation for the accident.
+That is why your health insurer will send you the form to fill out regarding the accident.
+They want to find out if there is another party who injured you, and if you have hired an attorney to pursue injury compensation for the accident.
 If you have or may hire a lawyer to pursue compensation for the accident, your health insurance company wants to make sure they get paid back for the medical bills out of any injury settlement you receive.